Hocnonsense/vcontact2/README.md

 singularity run vConTACT2.sif <args>
 ```

-#### Conda-based installation (Mac/Linux) (recommended) UPDATED!!!
+#### Conda-based installation (Mac/Linux) (recommended)

-We highly recommend using a python environment when installing this software, as dependency versions can (and often do)
+We highly recommend using a python environment when installing this software, as dependency versions can (and often can)
  conflict with each other.

 For this, we'll be installing everything into a single directory that the user has access to.
 This is generally the